Cotya/magento-composer-installer/README.md

-The purpose of this project is to enable [composer](https://github.com/composer/composer) to install Magento modules, and automatically integrate them into a Magento installation.
+The purpose of this project is to enable [composer](https://github.com/composer/composer) to install Magento modules, and automatically integrate them into a Magento installation and add Composer's vendor autoloader ability the Magento's so that Composer-compatible 3rd party tools can be used.

 If you want to install the Magento Core, you should try [AydinHassan/magento-core-composer-installer](https://github.com/AydinHassan/magento-core-composer-installer)